nodeontrain/nodeontrain.xyz/tuts/password_reset.md

 </div>
 {% endhighlight %}

-To get the form to render, we need to define an `password_reset` variable in the Password Resets controller’s edit action.
+To get the form to render, we need to define an `password_reset` variable in the Password Resets controller's edit action.

 `public/controllers/password_resets_controller.js`